OnVUE Online Proctored Testing

 To sit the OnVUE UCAT you will need:

-• the correct note taking materials.
+- the correct note taking materials.

-A minority of candidates taking the test at home may encounter technical issues.
-Connectivity issues may slow some of the functionality in the test (operating the calculator or using shortcuts)
+Candidates without an internet conntection robust enough to support the OnVUE UCAT without interruption may encounter technical issues.
+Connectivity issues may slow some of the functionality in the test (operating the calculator or using shortcuts).
+Candidates should check they pass the ‘System Test’ before making an application.

 Access Arrangements